ExpressGateway/express-gateway.io/_drafts/_posts/2017-11-14-dellaena-s-new-blog-post-test.md

 - announcements
 - technology
 ---
-In this post, we'll cover the basic components of an IoT backend using an API Gateway to sustainably build a backend to your IoT applications.
-We'll provide new concepts, as well as helpful tips to get you off to a great start.
+Learn more about how an API Gateway can help you sustainably build a backend to your IoT applications.
+In this post, we'll cover the basic components of an IoT backend, API Gateways and we'll provide new concepts, as well as helpful tips to get you off to a great start.

 ## What is an IoT Backend?